Equivariant Flow Matching for Point Cloud Assembly: Implementation

-To accelerate the computation of $K$ and $V$, we use the $SO(2)$-reduction technique~\cite{passaro2023reducing}, which rotates the edge $uv$ to the $y$-axis, so that the computation of spherical harmonic function, the Clebsch-Gordan coefficients, and the iterations of $l_e$ are no longer needed.
-More details are provided in Appx.~\ref{sec:appx-so2}.
+The equivariant attention layers are based on e3nn~\citep{geiger2022e3nn}.
+For the input point cloud, the KNN graph is first built, and the query $Q$, key $K$ and value $V$ matrices are computed for each node.
+Then the dot-product attention is computed where each node attends to its neighbors.
+We further use the reduction technique~\citep{passaro2023reducing} to accelerate the computation.
+More details can be found in Appx.~\ref{sec:appx-so2}.

-Following Croco~\cite{weinzaepfel2022croco}, we stack two types of attention layers, \ie, the self-attention layer and the cross-attention layer, into a Croco block to learn the features of each PC piece while incorporating information from other pieces.
-For self-attention layers, we set $\textit{KNN}(u)$ to be the $k$-nearest neighbors of $u$ in the same piece, and for cross-attention layers, we set $\textit{KNN}(u)$ to be the $k$-nearest neighbors of $u$ in each of the different pieces.
+Following Croco~\citep{weinzaepfel2022croco}, we stack two types of attention layers, \ie, the self-attention layer and the cross-attention layer, into a Croco block to learn the features of each PC piece while incorporating information from other pieces.
+For self-attention layers, we build KNN graph where the neighbors are selected from the same pieces, and for cross-attention layers, we build KNN graph where the neighbors are selected from the different pieces.
 In addition, to reduce the computational cost, we use downsampling layers to reduce the number of points before the Croco layers.
 Each downsampling layer consists of a farthest point sampling (FPS) layer and a self-attention layer.